miku/siskin/README.md

 $ pip install -U siskin
 ```

+The siskin project includes a [bunch of
+scripts](https://github.com/miku/siskin/tree/master/bin), that allow to create,
+inspect or remove tasks or task artifacts.

-Currently, Python 2 and 3 support is on the way and the installation might be a
+Python 2 and 3 support is mostly done, rough edges might remain.
-bit flaky.

-Run taskchecksetup to see, what additional tools might need to be installed.
+Run taskchecksetup to see, what additional tools might need to be installed
+(this is a manually [curated](https://git.io/fhZvG) list, not everything is
+required for every task).

 ```shell
 $ taskchecksetup